NativeScript/docs-v7/breaking-changes.md

 ### 1.3.0 (2015, September 16)

 With this release native-script modules use and depend on the app-compatibility library(android-support-v7-appcompat) for Android.
-To work properly the theme of the application should inherit from **Theme.AppCompat.Light.NoActionBar**.
-If you have defined custom Android `stlye.xml` files in the `App_Resources\Android\values[-v21]` folders, you will have to change the parent theme of the `AppTheme` definition to **Theme.AppCompat.Light.NoActionBar** (in both `values` and `values-v21` folders).
+To work properly the theme of the application should be based on **Theme.AppCompat.Light.NoActionBar**.
+If you have defined custom Android `stlye.xml` files in the `App_Resources\Android\values[-v21]` folders, you will have to change the parent theme of the `AppTheme`(or `AppThemeBase` if you have such) to **Theme.AppCompat.Light.NoActionBar** (in both `values` and `values-v21` folders).
 For reference the default content of those files can be found in the [default project template for android](https://github.com/NativeScript/android-runtime/tree/master/build/project-template-gradle/src/main/res).

 ### 1.2.0 (2015, July 24)